rapidsai/raft/docs/source/build.md

 ### Header-only C++

 `build.sh` uses [rapids-cmake](https://github.com/rapidsai/rapids-cmake), which will automatically download any dependencies which are not already installed.
-It's important to note that while all the headers will be installed and available, some parts of the RAFT API depend on libraries like `cuCollections`, which will need to be explicitly enabled in `build.sh`.

 The following example will download the needed dependencies and install the RAFT headers into `$INSTALL_PREFIX/include/raft`.
 ```bash